 Everyone knows that Nashville is a thriving city and the heart of country music.
 It’s also home to many Medicare beneficiaries and retirees.
 Nashville has affordable living, with a big city feel that attracts individuals looking to retire and enjoy their time.
-There are 530,405 residents enrolled in Medicare Parts A and B
+There are 530,405 Nashville, Tennessee, Medicare beneficiaries enrolled in Medicare Parts A and B.

 The information provided is assuming a 65-year-old man living in Nashville.
-Your actual prices and plan availability could be different based on a variety of factors.
+Your actual prices and plan availability could be different based on various factors.

 Medicare Advantage plans to take over for Original Medicare.
-These plans cover your Medicare Part A, B, and in many cases Part D benefits.
-In addition to getting all your Medicare benefits in an all-in-one plan, they can also provide additional benefits that aren’t covered by Original Medicare.
+These plans cover your Medicare Part A, B, and in many cases, Part D benefits.
+In addition to getting all your Medicare benefits in an all-in-one plan, they can also provide additional benefits that Original Medicare doesn’t cover.

 Davidson county has more than 40 Medicare Advantage options available to its residents.